ModernGamingWorlds-Mods/Monumental-Recipes/README.md

 ## 📌 Notes

-- Designed primarily for use within Monumental modpacks
+- Designed primarily for use within my custom modpacks
 - Fully compatible with other modpacks
 - Recipes only load if the required mods or items are present, ensuring stability and flexibility